 Throughout the years the variation of final weights was small enough to let me use an averaged value.
 This definition was used for the surveys of 2003 until 2009 which corresponds to the situation in the year prior to each survey.
-Hence the variables are named as ICT_02, ..., ICT_8.
+Hence the variables are named as ICT\02, ..., ICT\8.

-One thing that makes me content with the weights used is the distribution of the index values throughout the years.
-Although the weights were calculated on the basis of each year's full sample, I show the index distribution of the 197 companies that was present in all of the 7 years.
+One thing that is gratifying with the weights used is the distribution of the index values throughout the years.
+Although the weights were calculated on the basis of each year's full sample, in this chapter still a picture is displayed of the index distribution of the 197 companies that was present in all of the 7 years.